raosheng/IDTK_Rails/README.md

-  get    'signin',      to: "sessions#new" post   'signin',      to: "sessions#create" delete 'signout/:id', to: "sessions#destroy", as: 'signout'
+  get    'signin',      to: "sessions#new" post   'signin',      to: "sessions#create" delete 'signout',     to: "sessions#destroy", as: 'signout'

   get    'feed',        to: "feed#index" end